claudiodriussi/dot_report/README.md

 Each placeholder can be substituted with constants values or expressions from variables coming from your application.

-The expression evaluator used to resolve formulas can be configured, but my choice is https://pub.dev/packages/expressions which is very powerful, and can handle all types of data and also add functions to evaluator.
+The expression evaluator used to resolve formulas can be configured, but my choice is https://pub.dev/packages/expressions which is very powerful, can handle all types of data and also let you add functions to evaluator.

 The system can handle fixed length forms for dot matrix printers and can be used to print on chemical paper, but with some limitations on print style.